Serene-Arc/bulk-downloader-for-reddit/README.md

 - puts every post to its subreddit's folder
 - saves reusable a copy of posts' details that are found so that they can be re-downloaded again
 - logs failed ones in a file to so that you can try to download them later
+- can be run with double-clicking on Windows (but I don't recommend it)

 ## Requirements
 - Python 3.x*